List of roads in London, Ontario: King Street

 King Street is an east–west road along a 4.67 km pair of rights-of-way between the Thames River and Highbury Avenue, broken into two segments by the closure of part of that right-of-way for Queens Park.
 Its western segment is a 2.96 km eastbound one-way road that complements westbound Queens Avenue, and has many older business establishments as well as passing through the midst of the large downtown mall.
 The eastern segment, separated from the other by Queens Park, is a 1.22 km two-way road that formerly extended another 180 m to Florence Street.
 Plans have existed since at least 1970 to construct a bridge at the west end to divert Riverside Drive traffic off of Dundas.
 Historically, King Street connected across the river with Becher Street, a residential street; the bridge still exists, but has been closed since the 1960s and is limited to pedestrian traffic.

 King Street will be part of the Bus Rapid Transit (BRT) downtown Loop project.
 Phase 1 Construction began in April 2021 and it is expected to be completed sometime in December 2021.

 Oxford Street

-Oxford Street is a 20.6 km east–west arterial road.
+Oxford Street is a 20.6 km east–west arterial road, formerly Second Concession Road of London Township.
 It extends from Crumlin Road near London International Airport westward through the city to the western limits of the city, where it continues as Middlesex County Road 14.

 Until 2003, Oxford Street ended at the Thames River heading westward.
 In November of that year, a new bridge opened, extending Oxford Street westward over the river and linking it with Commissioners Road west of Kains Road.
 Commissioners Road west of there became part of Oxford Street, and Commissioners Road itself was truncated at the new Oxford Street extension.
 The bridge was built wide enough to accommodate four lanes of traffic, but has remained two lanes wide.

 Oxford Street was widened from two lanes to four lanes from the C.N.R. subway to Hyde Park Road in 2006, and further to Sanatorium Road in 2013.